parkbytes/get0003coursera/CodeBook.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-## Codebook for the tidy dataset output from run_analysis.R script.

-## * variables, the data, and work performed for the clean up
+###  variables, the data, and work performed for the clean up
 File feature_info.txt accompanying the raw data describes the feature measures and variables estimated from them.

 For the clean up exercise, the variables corresponding to the below estimates on features are only extracted.